Skip to content

 image

 Each executor has 5 core CPU and 25GB RAM.
+Each one of them runs on separate container.

 THe above is when we have pure Java code and dont use Python UDF.